 LCOM3003.
-LCOM Papers: writing for, editing, and producing an academic e-journal (12 credits) Prerequisites: LCOM2001.
+LCOM Papers: writing for, editing, and producing an academic e-journal (12 Prerequisites: LCOM2001.
 Theories of language and communication This course is designed for students who wish to pursue advanced work in a specialized area, while at the same time gaining practical experience of the editing and production process of an academic e-journal (LCOM Papers) in the form of a 'mini-internship'.
 Students will meet regularly with the course co-ordinator for guidance while working on their own research project.
 This course will provide students with several skills relevant to the workplace, including cooperation and team-work, IT, drafting, editing and the presentation and organization of ideas, time-management and logistics.
 Assessment: 100% coursework.
 LCOM3004.
-Language and communication field trip (6 credits) [Course offering will be subject to student enrolment] The LCOM field trip provides students with a valuable international experience and a perfect opportunity for experiential learning: in this course, students of language and communication witness first-hand, engage in and intellectually reflect on communicative practices in multilingual settings, such as Singapore or Switzerland, where languages of global import are used - in complementary or competing fashion - alongside languages of local significance.
+Language and communication field trip (6 credits) [Course offering will be subject to student enrolment] The LCOM field trip provides students with a valuable international experience and a perfect opportunity for experiential learning: in this course, students of language and communication witness first-hand, engage in and intellectually reflect on communicative practices in multilingual settings (such as Singapore, Switzerland, Sri Lanka, South Africa, etc), where languages of global import are used - in complementary or competing fashion - alongside languages of local significance.
+Assessment: 100% coursework.

 LCOM3005.
-Internship in language and communication (6 credits) The internships in language and communication are meant as a capstone experience for students majoring or minoring in Language and Communication.
-This credit-bearing internship course, a development of the earlier Language and Communication Internship Scheme (LCIS), supports the Language and Communication (L&C) programme's goal of encouraging its students to begin exploring questions of their career, and provides an opportunity for L&C students to broaden their undergraduate education through experiential learning via an internship, and, in the process, acquire invaluable work experience through on-the-job training in organizations in Hong Kong.
+Internship in language and communication (6 credits) The internships in language and communication are meant as a capstone experience for students majoring in Language and Communication.
+This course, a development of the earlier Language and Communication Internship Scheme (LCIS), supports the Language and Communication (L&C) programme's goal of encouraging its students to begin exploring questions of their career, and provides an opportunity for L&C students to broaden their undergraduate education through experiential learning via an internship, and, in the process, acquire invaluable work experience through on-the-job training in organizations in Hong Kong.
 With the L&C programme having its focus on real-world contexts in the multilingual, globalized world of today, the internship places students in a context for the use and appreciation of communicative competence and a honing of transferable skills for a wide range of careers, including education, editing and publishing, public administration, public relations, marketing, the media, tourism, and cultural affairs.
-SCHOOL OF HUMANITIES AFRICAN STUDIES The African Studies Programme at the University of Hong Kong offers a Bachelor of Arts Minor in African Studies, through which students can explore Africa as a study area from interdisciplinary perspectives.
-To obtain a Minor in African Studies students are required to take AFRI1001 "Foundations in African Studies" or CCGL9013 "Globalization: African experiences", 12 credits from introductory courses, 12 credits from advanced courses and 6 credits from the capstone experience totaling 36 credits.
-The courses FINE2057 and LING3152 are also counted towards the introductory and advanced credits required in the minor respectively.
-Please refer to the Fine Arts and Linguistics syllabi for details.
-Courses within the African Studies Programme are open to all BA students and also to students in other faculties.
-Pre-requisite Courses:
+Assessment: 100% coursework.